ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 The above definitions, concepts and security considerations all may be applied to define a JSON-encoded unsigned token.
 Such an unsigned token can be referred to as a "UJCS", an "Unprotected JWT Claims Set".
-The CDDL in the appendix above works for JSON as well as CBOR through the use of the JC<> CDDL generic.
+The CDDL definition in the appendix above works for JSON as well as CBOR through the use of the JC<> CDDL generic.
 The definition for a UJCS token in CDDL is identical to that of a Claims-Set.

 ~~~ cddl